Derrick Richardson

-Derrick Richardson (born April 3, 1986) is a former American football safety for the Florida Tuskers of the United Football League.
+Derrick Richardson (born April 3, 1986) is an American former football safety for the Florida Tuskers of the United Football League (UFL).
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2009.
 He played college football at New Mexico State.

 Professional career

 Pittsburgh Steelers

 He was signed as a rookie free agent by the Pittsburgh Steelers on April 27, 2009.
 He was waived on August 31.